" Skincare product layering is an effective way to keep dry skin at bay even during the cold winter season."

 The Common Causes of Dry Skin

 The sebum production in our skin is controlled by testosterone hormone.
 Men produce ten times or even higher testosterone than women.
 This is the reason why men tend to have oilier skin than women.
 The production of testosterone in men's and women's body declines with age.
 As a result, the older we get, the drier our skin will be.

-Due to hormonal changes, menopausal and post-menopausal women often suffer from skin dehydration, dryness and pigmentation.
+Due to hormonal changes, perimenopausal, menopausal and postmenopausal women often suffer from skin dehydration, dryness and pigmentation.
 The production of collagen, elastin and other skin components in the women's body is decreased during and after menopause.
 As a result, it weakens skin's barrier function.
-The skin of menopausal and post menopausal women is more prone to damage and ageing.
+The skin of perimenopausal, menopausal and postmenopausal women is more prone to damage and ageing.

 Poor eating habits and not drinking enough water can cause dehydration and dry out our skin.
 It is very important to make sure that we have a balanced diet and drink enough water throughout the day.
 Women need 2 litres of water a day while men need 2.5 litres of water a day.

 3. External Factors

 Cold temperature and low humidity can dry out our skin.
 More people suffer from dry skin in winter.
 Regular shaving and harsh chemicals in skincare and household products can dry out our skin too.
 Benzoyl Peroxide (found in some acne medications) is known to strip away the natural moisture and damage the barrier function of our skin.

 Children and adults who are affected by eczema and psoriasis often suffer from dry skin.
 Also when we catch cold or flu, our skin tends to be drier than usual.

 How to Care for Dry Skin

 1. Eat Healthy Fats

 Not all fats are bad for our health.
 Healthy fats are good for our body and skin.
 Some fatty foods help promote healthy skin and prevent dryness such as:

 - Fatty fish which is known as the best source of omega 3 fatty acids.
 Omega 3 fatty acids help nourish our skin and strengthen its barrier function.